smarx/missamanda/content/lesson-plan/sensorial/non-turkey-stuff/tower-of-cubes.md

 8. On or about the fourth cube, switch to a four-finger grasp, and continue to slide each cube onto your subdominant hand.
 Then place the cube randomly on the rug.

-9. On or about the seventh cube, switch to a five-finger grasp and continue to move cubes as described in #8.
+9. {{< figure src="/Sensorial/Tower of Cubes - Complete.jpg" caption="Tower of Cubes" width="250px" class="right border" >}} On or about the seventh cube, switch to a five-finger grasp and continue to move cubes as described in #8.

 10. For the ninth and tenth cubes use a sandwich grasp (hands and fingers flattened) to secure and carry the cubes to the work rug.